Beer in Central America

 This article discusses beer in Central America.

 Countries

 Belize

 Belikin is the leading domestically produced beer brand in Belize.
 It is a light continental European style lager.
 The Belize Brewing Company holds a monopoly in the market and also brews a few other lagers and a stout.
+They are also a licensed brewer of Guinness Stout and carry several international brands.

 Costa Rica

-The largest brewery in Costa Rica is the macrobrewery division of Florida Ice & Farm Co., known as Cervecería de Costa Rica, brewers of the Imperial, Pilsen, Bavaria, Rock Ice, Bohemia and Kaiser (non alcoholic) among other varieties and styles of the aforementioned beers.
+Cervecería de Costa Rica, a division of Florida Ice & Farm Co., is a global brewer and distributor.
+They are brewers of the Imperial, Pilsen, Bavaria, Rock Ice, Bohemia and Kaiser (non alcoholic) among other varieties and styles of the aforementioned beers.
 With the exception of Bavaria Dark, all are light-colored, light-bodied lagers.

 Since 2010 a healthy craft beer industry has been growing year after year, as of 2015 more than 40 breweries exists in the country, and more than 100 different locally brewed beers are available.
+In 2022, there were around 200 micro-breweries.

+From 2009 to 2014, total beer consumption in Costa Rica increased by 11.6%.